Grantley Hall: Norton family

-The Furness family
+Furness family

-Sir Christopher Furness, 1st Baron Furness (1852–1912) who bought Grantley Hall in 1900 was the owner of the shipping company called the Furness Line.
+Sir Christopher Furness, 1st Baron Furness, who bought Grantley Hall in 1900, was the owner of the shipping company called the Furness Line.
 He came from humble beginnings his father at one time being a coal miner.
 However he later founded a large grocery business in Hartlepool.
 Christopher went into the family business but later began to buy boats and started his own shipping line which was extremely successful.
 He became a multimillionaire and bought numerous properties.
 He was also a Member of Parliament representing Hartlepool.
-In 1876 he married Jane Annette Suggitt (1855–1930) and the couple had one son.
+In 1876 he married Jane Annette Suggitt and the couple had one son.

-In 1905 a reporter from the magazine “The Car Illustrated” visited the house and described the estate in detail in a feature article.
+In 1905 a reporter from the magazine The Car Illustrated visited the house and described the estate in detail in a feature article.
 They said.

-"The mansion is stone built, and charmingly situate on the River Skell, which is widened into a series of lakes skirting the drive through the park, which with its pleasure grounds covers about forty seven acres.
+The mansion is stone built, and charmingly situate on the River Skell, which is widened into a series of lakes skirting the drive through the park, which with its pleasure grounds covers about forty seven acres.
 The entrance hall on the east front of the mansion opens to a corridor forming a picture gallery, through which a passage issues north and south, giving access to the principal reception rooms.
-The southern end of the mansion contains a spacious hall, with fireplace, smoking-room, study."
+The southern end of the mansion contains a spacious hall, with fireplace, smoking-room, study.

 Lady Jane Furness was a keen gardener and created one of the earliest Japanese gardens in the country in about 1910.
-It is listed on the English Heritage Register The garden features two ponds linked by a stream with large, irregular stepping stones as well as a diverse variety of trees, mosses, ferns and bamboo.
+It is listed on the English Heritage Register.
+The garden features two ponds linked by a stream with large, irregular stepping stones as well as a diverse variety of trees, mosses, ferns and bamboo.
 When Christopher died in 1912 his son Marmaduke inherited the house but Lady Jane retained a life interest in the property.

-Sir Marmaduke Furness (1883–1940) continued in the family business and succeeded in expanding it.
+Sir Marmaduke Furness continued in the family business and succeeded in expanding it.
 He was married three times.
-His first wife was Ada Daisy Hogg (1880–1921) who was the daughter of George Hogg of “The Gables” Seaton Carew.
+His first wife was Ada Daisy Hogg who was the daughter of George Hogg of "The Gables" Seaton Carew.
 Their marriage in 1904 was widely reported in the newspapers.
 The Couple had a son and a daughter.
 Unfortunately Daisy died in 1921 at the age of 41 on board their boat shortly after she had an operation.
 In 1926 Marmaduke married Thelma Morgan, the famous woman who was reputed to be the mistress of Prince Edward.
 They were divorced in 1933 and soon after he married Enid Maud Lindeman.

 In 1925 Marmaduke sold Grantley Hall to Sir William Henry Aykroyd.